saveourtool/diktat/README.md

 To run diktat in **autocorrect** mode use command `$ mvn diktat:fix@diktat`.

 ## Run with Gradle using diktat-gradle-plugin
+Please be advised that to run functional tests of Gradle plugin you will need to have Java 11 or **older**.
 This plugin is available since version 0.1.5.
 You can see how the plugin is configured in our examples: [build.gradle.kts](examples/gradle-kotlin-dsl/build.gradle.kts).
 Add this plugin to your `build.gradle.kts`:
 ```kotlin